cameronsocialhardware/Mutation-Saver/README.md

 # Mutation-Saver
-Automatically save your SOL Parasite mutations
+Automatically save SOL Parasite mutations to your local machine using urllib module in Python 3.